PRISME Forum ORGANIZATION

 Olivier Gien, PhD, was elected as PRISME's Chairman at the Forum's business meeting of November 2014.

-Dr. Gien is the Global Head of R&D Health Information Technologies at Sanofi, in charge of IS for all Sanofi's R&D Therapeutic Units and Divisions.
+Dr. Gien is the Global Head, Clinical IT at Sanofi, in charge of IS for all Sanofi's R&D Therapeutic Units and Divisions.
 He is a Chemical Engineer by training and holds a PhD in Organic Chemistry.
 His PhD work focused on leveraging Artificial Intelligence technologies and retrosynthetic analysis to build a system helping chemists in the design of synthetic routes.

 Dr. Gien started his career in the Exploratory Unit of Sanofi's Hungarian affiliate in Budapest then took charge of Information Systems for Industrial Chemical development at Sanofi's Sisteron site.
 He led then Global Discovery Research Information Systems at Sanofi-Synthelabo, then Sanofi-Aventis in Montpellier, before taking on his new role in Paris area in 2010.